B.G 2.16

 anto nirṇayaḥ।

-'anta' means conclusive decision.
+'anta' means a conclusive decision.

 na cāvidyāmānavidyamānayorutpattināśaniṣedhakoyaṃ ślokaḥ। pratyakṣavirodhāt। sanniti vyavahriyamāṇameva padārthasvarūpamutpatteḥ prāṅgnāśottaraṃ ca nāstīti sarvaloko vyavaharati। na ca viparyaye kiñcinmānam। idaṃ tu vākyamanyathāsiddham।